Flakie’s ADB GUI App

 There is even an option to save a config file for each device you connect to (IP address, port, settings etc).

-Version 2 has been released with a new look and an experimental ADB Shell feature (for manually entering ADB and ADB Shell commands).
+Version 2 has a a new look and an experimental ADB Shell feature (for manually entering ADB and ADB Shell commands).
 I say experimental but it works well for most simple commands.

 It also has an integration with ngrok (an app that I have configured to access remote ADB devices, through the Internet, without using any port forwarding on a router).